Your income tax questions answered in three easy charts: Labor and Coalition proposals side by side

 The Grattan Institute began with contributions to its endowment of $15 million from each of the Federal and Victorian Governments, $4 million from BHP Billiton, and $1 million from NAB.
 In order to safeguard its independence, Grattan Institute’s board controls this endowment.
 The funds are invested and contribute to funding Grattan Institute's activities.
 Grattan Institute also receives funding from corporates, foundations, and individuals to support its general activities as disclosed on its website.

-Danielle Wood and Matt Cowgill do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.
+Danielle Wood and Matthew Cowgill do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.